Lara Comi: Career

 She held internships at the Uruguayan consulate in Italy and Beiersdorf Italy, and was a brand manager for Giochi Preziosi.

 In the seventh European Parliament she was a member of the delegations for relations with Afghanistan (2009–10) and Latin America (2010–14), the delegation to the EU–Mexico Joint Parliamentary Committee (2010–14), and the Committee on the Internal Market and Consumer Protection (2012–14).

 As of 16 November 2013, with the dissolution of the People of Freedom, she is a member of the re-formed Forza Italia.

 In the European election of 2014, Comi retained her seat in North-West Italy, this time with 83,987 votes.
 She was chosen as vice-president of the European People's Party group for the eighth European Parliament.
 She serves on the Committee on the Internal Market and Consumer Protection and the delegation for relations with the United States.

 Legal problems

-Lara Comi hired her mother as personal assistant at her office in the European Parliament and she was sanctioned for that legal problem.
+Lara Comi hired her mother as personal assistant at her office in the European Parliament and was sanctioned as a result.

+Lara Comi was found guilty of having defamed a political rival, alleging he had a "mafia background" and had been found guilty of serious crimes; while she attempted to claim immunity from prosecution as EMP, the judge eventually dismissed her claim and found her guilty.

+Lara Comi was sentenced to over 4 years of jail for a bribery scandal in which she previously had over half a million euro seized by authorities.